-An untreated infection can spread throughout your body
+An untreated infection spreading can cause serious health problems as it moves throughout your body.

-Here’s an example of how what goes on inside your mouth affects the rest of your body: A simple tooth infection or abscess can lead to serious systemic complications.
+Here’s an example of how a tooth infection and systemic complications show how your mouth affects the rest of your body: a simple tooth infection or abscess can lead to serious health issues.

 A tooth infection occurs when bacteria or pus collects inside the tooth or gum.